 According to Medicare laws, a married couple can only protect a certain amount of money.

 - or disposed of in a manner that does not cause a penalty period

-You cannot however load all the assets to one spouse and leave the other with nothing, it has to be an equitable distribution which means it has to be an equal split.
+You cannot, however, load all the assets to one spouse and leave the other with nothing.
+It has to be an equitable distribution, which means it has to be an equal split.

 Failure to follow through on an equitable distribution could cause a period of ineligibility.
-This is a growing situation in which married couples are being forced into decisions such as divorce to keep from becoming destitute.

 Part D Prescription

 When it comes to Part D of Medicare, a divorce usually will not affect anything in your Part D prescription plans.
-However if it lowers your income below certain levels you could then qualify for Extra Help, otherwise known as Low Income Subsidy.
+However, if it lowers your income below certain levels you could then qualify for Extra Help, otherwise known as Low-Income Subsidy.